rvernica/SciDB-Py/doc/access.rst

 .. currentmodule:: scidbpy

-SciDB-Ppy is designed to perform operations on SciDB arrays in a natural Python dialect, computing those operations in SciDB while minimizing data traffic between the database and Python.
+SciDB-Py is designed to perform operations on SciDB arrays in a natural Python dialect, computing those operations in SciDB while minimizing data traffic between the database and Python.
 However, it is useful to materialize SciDB array data to Python, for example to obtain and plot results.

 :class:`SciDBArray` objects provide several functions that materialize array